tuneBugz! is committed to following city, state and federal guidelines for safety and to reduce the spread of Covid-19:

 Requirements from parents

--do not come to class if you have come into contact with anyone who is sick or has Covid-19
+-do not come to class if you have come into contact with anyone who is sick or is known to have Covid-19 or has had a Covid-19 exposure

--you will be required to submit to temp checks at the door
+-parents and children will be required to participate in temp checks at the door

 -do not come to class if anyone in your group has a fever of 99.7 or higher